github/docs/content/codespaces/codespaces-reference/performing-a-full-rebuild-of-a-container.md

 ---
 title: Performing a full rebuild of a container
-intro: If you are low on disk space, or want to ensure your dev container configuration will work in new codespaces, you can perform a full rebuild of a container.
+intro: 'If you are low on disk space, or want to ensure your dev container configuration will work in new codespaces, you can perform a full rebuild of a container.'
 versions:
   fpt: '*'
   ghec: '*'